 1873 Highway 98 West, Carrabelle, FL 32322 - United States

-Come see artifacts, photos, memorabilia and stories of members of the Armed Forces as well as local and civil servant personnel who trained and worked here during the WWII years.
+Come see artifacts, photos, vehicles, memorabilia and stories of members of the Armed Forces as well as local and civil servant personnel who trained and worked here during the WWII years.
 Learn about their dedication, fears and heroism at our museum.
+Be sure to check out our recently constructed Motor Pool building housing our WWII DUKW, Jeep and Lieferwagen.
 Enjoy a self-guided tour through our wonderful newly created displays.
 Guided tours are also available with advanced request.

-We are open Tuesday thru Saturday from 11 am to 5 pm.
-(For Smithsonian Day, we will be open 10 am to 5 pm.)
+Open Tuesday thru Saturday from 11 am to 5 pm.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.